About John Lubbock

-John Lubbock is the founder and principal conductor of the Orchestra of St John’s.
-He began his musical life as a chorister at St George’s Chapel Windsor Castle and later, having studied singing at the Royal Academy of Music, went on to sing with the John Alldis choir, was a founder member of the London Symphony Chorus and a member of the Swingle Singers.
+John Lubbock is well known as the founder and conductor of the Orchestra of St John’s.
+He began his musical life as a chorister at St George’s Chapel Windsor Castle and later, having studied singing at the Royal Academy of Music, went on to sing with the John Alldis choir, was a founder member of the London Symphony Chorus and was a member of the Swingle Singers.

-John founded the orchestra in 1967, whilst still a student at the Royal Academy of Music.
-He wanted to create an orchestra that would serve the community and not just be part of the ‘music scene’.
-His focus on the community has been the driving force behind his tireless enthusiasm and life-long commitment to making the highest quality of music available to those with little or no musical experience.
-He has gathered around him a group of distinguished musicians that share his aim of bringing music to people of all ages and from all walks of life.
+John founded his orchestra in 1967, whilst still a student at the Royal Academy of Music, with the aim of building an orchestra that would serve the community and not just be part of the ‘music scene’.
+The community bias has been the main drive behind his tireless enthusiasm and life-long commitment to making the highest quality of music making available to those who might otherwise have had little or no musical experience.
+He has single-handedly gathered around him a group of distinguished musicians who are not only outstanding performers but who share his ethos of bringing music to people of all ages and from all walks of life.